Subscribe

 Step 2: Scout out the rescues

 Next, decide the rescue or nonprofit organization you want to adopt from based on your budget, proximity, and any dog-based requirements such as age, breed, or disabilities.
-Technology makes it easy to look at available animals online before visiting the rescue, depending on the organization.
-Most adoption centers allow you to use some in-depth filters, such as whether a dog is good with young kids or adult cats.
-Use these!

 Depending on how long you want to wait, you may be able to fill out an adoption survey and get notified when matching dog profiles become available.
-Within the U.S, there are plenty of animal welfare organizations and routes you can take when looking for your perfect pup.
+Within the U.S., there are plenty of animal welfare organizations and routes you can take when looking for your perfect pup.

 If you haven’t found a dog you like, try another rescue, explore different profile links, or wait until your dream dog is free for rehoming.